Richard-Mitchell1/metapulsar/docs/selection_utils_api.md

 # Selection Utilities API Documentation

-This document provides comprehensive API documentation for the staggered selection utilities in IPTA Metapulsar Analysis.
+This document provides comprehensive API documentation for the staggered selection utilities in MetaPulsar.

 ## Table of Contents